-A project cooperation of Philippines children’s aid association KinderHilfe Philippinen e.V., the San Roque Elementary School and the Lyoness Child & Family Foundation
+A project cooperation of the Philippines children’s aid association KinderHilfe Philippinen e.V., the San Roque Elementary School and the Lyoness Child & Family Foundation.

 Most schools in the Philippines are greatly in need of optimisation.
 The existing schools are hardly able to admit the around one million children starting primary school; they are also in extremely bad condition.

 Together with the project partner, KinderHilfe Philippinen e.V., which has been socially committed in the Philippines for 25 years, in 2011 the Lyoness Child & Family Foundation started work on the San Roque Elementary School and completely renovated the school.

 San Roque Elementary School is in the south of the Philippine island of Leyte and has currently 450 pupils.
 The school premises consist of individual, ground level buildings.
 These were largely in a state of disrepair because the buildings were never maintained.
 With cracked concrete floors, leaking roofs, defective fans and unbearable heat in the classrooms, broken toilets and a lack of washing rooms, the entire premises were also far from an ideal learning environment for the pupils and teachers.